CriZzZzZ/Windows_Activ/Instructions.md

 For most people with WIN 10 just use the option 2 for activate and associate to microsoft account automatically.

+If you using the new WIN 11 just use the option 3.

 The other option just for who know what are doing.

-Ps: if you using the new WIN 11 just use the option 3

 IN THE END OF THE PROCESS JUST TYPE OPTION 9 TO CLOSE THE APP.